• Skip to primary navigation

 This matcha brownies recipe makes rich, gooey and chocolatey brownies.
 The combination of sweet chocolate and matcha green tea powder is incredibly delicious.

-I love the earthy flavor and color of matcha and matcha.
-Sweet white chocolate really compliments the flavor of the matcha.
-White chocoalte is also light in color and lets the green color of green tea powder shine through!
+I love the color and flavor of matcha.
+It’s extra yummy when you combine it with white chocolate.
+White chocolate also lets the green color of green tea powder shine through!

 For more brownies recipes, try my cookie dough brownie recipe and cheesecake brownie recipe.